croxton/Stash/README.md

 Works the same as `{exp:stash:set}`, except the value is prepended to an existing variable.

 ## {exp:stash:set_value} single tag
-Works the same as {exp:stash:set}, except the value is passed as a parameter.
+Works the same as `{exp:stash:set}`, except the value is passed as a parameter.
 This can be useful for when you need to use a plugin as a tag parameter (always use with parse="inward").
 For example:

 	{exp:stash:set_value name="title" value="{exp:another:tag}" type="snippet" parse="inward"}